TapeWerm/MCscripts/README.md

 # Do one of the following:
 # Move server directory (Replace "$server_dir" with Minecraft server directory)
 sudo mv "$server_dir" ~mc/bedrock/MCBE
-# Convert DOS line endings to UNIX line endings
+# If server directory is from Windows convert DOS line endings to UNIX line endings
 for file in ~mc/bedrock/MCBE/*.{json,properties}; do sudo sed -i s/$'\r'$// "$file"; done
 # OR
 # Make new server directory